avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Coin types
 - `KCents` - basic accounting unit.
 - `KCoins ($KC)` - The core Karmacoin cryptocurrency.
-One KCoin equals one thousand KCents.
+One KCoin equals one million KCents.
 - `KCoinsStable $KCS` - The KarmaCoin stable-coin cryptocurrency.
 This stable coin will be issued post-genesis on the KarmaCoin blockahin.
 ---